greg-js/arch-wiki-md-repo/wiki/_content/english/Frequently asked questions.md

 ### Does Arch use package signing?

 Yes.
-Package signing in [pacman](/index.php/Pacman "Pacman") has been implemented since version 4\.
+Package signing has been implemented in [pacman](/index.php/Pacman "Pacman").
 See [package signing](/index.php/Package_signing "Package signing") for more information.

 ### What to do before upgrading?